mthl/guix-artwork/website/posts/reproducibility-with-guix.md

 Guile code is only a shallow layer orchestrating invocations of other software, such as `gcc` or `make`.
 And that software is defined by packages.
-So in the end, from a reproducibility point of view, we can replace the \"build system\" item in our list of dependenies by \"a bundle of packages\".
+So in the end, from a reproducibility point of view, we can replace the \"build system\" item in our list of dependencies by \"a bundle of packages\".
 In other words: more inputs.

 Before Guix can build a package, it must gather all the required